MLGlobalHealth/starter-hugo-research-group/content/sa_aimsximperial2025/overview/_index.md

 <div class="space"></div>

-### A hands-on course for students and researchers at the intersection of statistics and public health
+### A hands-on course for students and researchers at the intersection of statistics, probabilistic programaming, and population health

 **24th - 28th March 2025**
 <br/>